 Compare quotes from multiple providers to get a good deal.

-It’s expensive because you’re not only insuring your conveyance, but your home as well.
+No. It can be much more expensive because you’re not only insuring your conveyance, but your home as well.
 Plus, RVs are way more expensive than the average car, and you’re insuring your rolling home as well as your transportation.

 Start with buying a super cheap RV.
 If you don’t mind living in something that looks like the dormitory for one of the Manson family at Spahn Ranch, you can buy an older Class B or Class C RV for pennies on the dollar, and they can be just as fun as something new and modern.
 If you’re buying something newer and don’t have to put comprehensive coverage on it, you can do that, but you might look into another means of insuring the contents of that RV if you’re going to have anything more expensive than a box of Saltines in it.